Antiarrhythmics

 |---|---|---|

-| Diltiazem (Class IV antiarrhythmic use) | SVT rate control; also angina/HTN contexts | Monitor bradycardia/hypotension/AV block/HF worsening, avoid in hypotension or acute MI/high-grade block/sick sinus without pacing |
+| Diltiazem/Verapamil (Class IV antiarrhythmic use) | AF/flutter/SVT rate-control pathways; also angina/HTN contexts | Monitor bradycardia/hypotension/AV block/HF worsening, avoid in hypotension or acute MI/high-grade block/sick-sinus without pacing, and use caution with beta-blockers and simvastatin co-therapy |

 Clinical Judgment Application